 Game of Thrones is known for their complex and unique textiles, from Daenerys’ “dragonscale” smocking to Cersei’s laser-cut leather, and Arya joins the club with this geometrically quilted blue fabric.
 Of course, the leather is quilted, too, making for a very quilting-heavy costume.

 The leather quilting is completely doable on your own sewing machine in just a few easy steps.
 Your quilting should be done on your cut pattern pieces before you piece them together with your lining.
+(I used a faux leather for this.)

 First, draw your guides on the wrong side of your fabric.
 The squares on Arya’s sleeves are slightly smaller than the squares on her doublet, so I did 1” quilting on the sleeves and 1.25” quilting on the doublet.
 On both the sleeves and doublet, the vertical lines are in pairs of two, and the horizontal lines are singular.
 Use pencil, chalk, sharpie, or whatever will mark on your fabric to draw your grid to guide your sewing.